 Have you ever recorded an interview or captured film and then found that in the editing process your audio file is distorted?
-This MeLT hot hint will take you through some basic steps to help you clean up your distorted audio file.
+This DIT hint will take you through some basic steps to help you clean up your distorted audio file.

 The first point to make is that it’s always a good idea to firstly check all your recording equipment and microphone to ensure that they are setup correctly, so that clean audio is captured in the first place.